Alprazolam/VE_lab/guide_to_git.md

 ```
 git clone <address>
 ```
-This will clone the file tree from the remote address you provided.
+This will clone the file tree from the remote address you provided, find the address on github by pressing the green <b>Clone or download</b> button on the upper right hand side of main repo page.
 You might need your git user name and password for private repos (like this one).
 <i>Optionally you can set up RSA keys at your settings page.
 Read more [here](https://help.github.com/articles/connecting-to-github-with-ssh/).</i>